 Locations and Pricing

-Solum Life Therapy offers in-person therapy and telehealth services.
+Solum Life Therapy is a multi-state practice that offers in-person and online therapy services.
 Our therapists are licensed in Colorado, California, and Utah.
-Therapy sessions are held over Zoom, a HIPAA compliant platform, or in-person in downtown Durango, CO.
+Therapy sessions are held over Google Meet, a HIPAA-compliant platform, or in person in Durango, CO.

 Solum Life Therapy sits on the traditional lands of the Diné Bikéyah (Navajo), Núu-agha-tʉvʉ-pʉ̱ (Ute), and Pueblos people, both past and present.